 in weekdone you can use the single objective details page that gives you a bird’s eye view of a particular objective. you can see how the key results are progressing and who has planned or completed any relevant 2022年卡塔尔世界杯积分榜 .

-👉 view and manage objectives, key results, and weekly items together in weekdone. set your first okrs now!
+👉 view and manage objectives, key results, and weekly items together in weekdone. set your first okrs for free now!

 how do i track okrs?